Name: Presumed Innocent

 Genres: Crime, Drama, Mystery, Thriller

 Not sure what I could write about this film.
 The main characters and actors are brilliant.
-Harrison Ford is of course amazing, you really aren’t sure whether he’s innocent or not.
+Harrison Ford is of course amazing.
 I also don’t know who I liked better, Bonnie Bedelia (wife) or Greta Scacchi (lover).
 In the end, both were equally charismatic.
 The funny thing is that, very early on, I suddenly suspected how it was going to end.
-But then I was suddenly sure I had it completely wrong, and yet it turned out I had been right all along.
+But then I was also sure I had it completely wrong and yet it turned out I had been right all along.